-The Nature Conservation Trust has a number of impressive properties for sale in southern NSW and near the Australian Capital Territory, centred on the cities of Albury-Wodonga, Wagga Wagga and Canberra.
+The Nature Conservation Trust has recently sold a number of impressive properties in southern NSW and near the Australian Capital Territory, centred on the cities of Albury-Wodonga, Wagga Wagga and Canberra.
+The NCT is currently in an acquisition phase.
+Please contact us if you have a property that you wish to sell and that might be suitable for a conservation covenant.

 The regional arts centre of Albury-Wodonga is home to around 90,000 people and noted for its grand old buildings, established gardens and broad, tree-lined streets.
 Australia’s world-famous Flying Fruit Fly Circus was born here, the highly regarded Hothouse Theatre is based in Albury-Wodonga and many national and international performers receive an enthusiastic welcome at the Albury Entertainment Centre.
 The visual arts have impressive homes at the Albury Art Gallery and Arts Space Wodonga, and a new Arts, Entertainment and Community Centre will soon become a major regional focus.